chauff/balloons-game/README.md

 This word guesser game is the demo game for the Web technology part of CSE1500, the first-year *Database and Web Technology* course within TU Delft's computer science curriculum.
 The lecture materials are available [in a separate GitHub repository](https://github.com/chauff/cse1500-web-transcripts).

+In alignment with the first web technology assignment, the wireframe designs for this game are the [splash screen](https://wireframe.cc/uInPWd) and the [game screen](https://wireframe.cc/z9NaMr).
+## Installation and starting

 Make sure that you have [Node.js](https://nodejs.org/en/) installed as well as [git](https://git-scm.com/).

 To start the game, execute the following steps in the terminal: